-This lightly annotated bibliography is intended to accompany my CIG 2012 tutorial, but will hopefully be useful even if you didn't attend.
+This annotated bibliography is intended to accompany my CIG 2012 tutorial, but will hopefully be useful even if you didn't attend.

 A significant chunk of work, including the earliest, tackles board games.
 They have a nice formal structure, are discrete and turn-based, and there is already an established culture of inventing and analyzing game variants.